Double-twisted surface spectrum from hybridized Majorana Kramers pairs and wallpaper fermions: Discussion

 \section{Discussion}

-In this section, we clarify how the superconducting surface state of wallpaper fermions discussed in Sec.~\ref{sec:surface_state} differs from those of a superconducting topological insulator $\mathrm{Cu}_x\mathrm{Bi}_2\mathrm{Se}_3$~\cite{hsieh2012Majorana} and a superconducting topological crystalline insulator $\mathrm{Sn}_{1-x}\mathrm{In}_x\mathrm{Te}$~\cite{hashimoto2015surface}.
+In this section, we clarify how the superconducting surface state of topological nonsymmorphic crystalline insulators with wallpaper fermions discussed in Sec.~\ref{sec:surface_state} differs from those of a superconducting topological insulator $\mathrm{Cu}_x\mathrm{Bi}_2\mathrm{Se}_3$~\cite{hsieh2012Majorana} and a superconducting topological crystalline insulator $\mathrm{Sn}_{1-x}\mathrm{In}_x\mathrm{Te}$~\cite{hashimoto2015surface}.
 Their surface spectra can be examined along a mirror-invariant line, where the energy eigenstates can be decomposed into mirror eigenspaces.
 This enables a characterization in terms of mirror Chern number~\cite{teo2008surface, hsieh2012Majorana}, and allows us to point out what is unique to the wallpaper fermion case.

 We briefly summarize the general properties of the mirror Chern number $n_{\mathcal{M}}$ based on Ref.~\onlinecite{hsieh2012Majorana}.
 Let $n_{+i}$ and $n_{-i}$ denote the Chern numbers evaluated in the $+i$ and $-i$ mirror eigensectors, respectively.
 The mirror Chern number is defined as $n_\mathcal{M}\Def(n_{+i}-n_{-i})/2$.
 For a time-reversal-invariant system, time reversal exchanges the two mirror sectors, enforcing $n_{+i}=-n_{-i}$, and hence $n_\mathcal{M}=n_{+i}=-n_{-i}$.
 The magnitude $|n_{\mathcal{M}}|$ gives the number of mirror-helical edge modes on a mirror-invariant boundary.
 In addition, the sign $\eta\Def\sgn(n_\mathcal{M})=\sgn(n_{+i})=-\sgn(n_{-i})$ specifies the mirror helicity: in our convention, for $\eta>0$ ($\eta<0$), the $+i$ ($-i$) sector hosts right-going modes on the mirror-invariant line.